investindex/Guidelines/README.md

 Finally, your most basic financial priority should be to build or maintain an [emergency fund](https://www.youtube.com/watch?v=vftjBTjFlzI) after paying off credit card debt.
 Because [Series I savings bonds](https://github.com/investindex/Risk#us-treasury-savings-bonds) have no downside risk, they can be a great location for your emergency fund after the one-year lockup period.
 Savings accounts and high-quality, short-term bonds can also serve this purpose.

 Many people don’t take these actions or, if their finances are chronically strained, are unable to.
-But be aware that if you neglect to protect yourself, there will be an ever-present risk of financial ruin.
+But if you neglect to protect yourself, there will be an ever-present risk of financial ruin.
 Insurance may seem like a waste of money when times are good, but never forget that unpredictable, unavoidable events can shatter your life in an instant.
 Nothing can bankrupt you faster than expensive tragedies like a health crisis without health insurance.

 &nbsp;